n-lusano/flashcardapp-client/README.md

 FlashcardApp is an app to provide language learners with an essential learning tool.
 Flashcards help in building and expanding vocabulary in a fun way, which has long been regarded as the fastest and best way to memorize any type of information, and especially long lists, as it gets organized it in a way that fundamentally helps a more efficient learning strategy.

+### Check out the [deployed](https://portfolio-flashcardapp.netlify.app/) site! :grin::bangbang:

 _This project is work in progress.
 Some features still need to be implemented or revised.
-Any suggestions or feedback is welcome!_
+Any suggestions or feedback is welcome!
+Feel free to contact me at n.lusano@gmail.com_ :v:

 ### Demo